magfred-fobe/a-method-for-porting-software-using-formal-specifications/spec/README.md

 ### To run and verify the model:
-- Start the toolbox and load the spec file ([main.tla](main.tla)) If any changes are made to the file, changes must be translated from PlusCal to TLA+ (File->Translate PlusCAl Algorithm)
+- Start the toolbox and load the spec file ([main.tla](main.tla)) If any changes are made to the file, changes must be translated from PlusCal to TLA+ (File->Translate PlusCal Algorithm)

 - Right click "models", found in the left hand "Spec Explorer", select "new model" and give it a name
 - Double click the new model to open it.